pyscript/pyscript/pyscript.core/docs/README.md

 </button>
 ```

-What is important to understand about *events* in PyScript is that the text within the attribute is executed just like any other inline or external content is, through the very same *interpreter*, with the notably extra feature that the `event` reference is made temporarily available as *global* by *core*.
+What is important to understand about *events* in PyScript is that, unless the attribute content is just a method/function name, the text within the attribute is executed just like any other inline or external content is, through the very same *interpreter*, with the notably extra feature that the `event` reference is made temporarily available as *global* by *core*.

 This really reflects how otherwise native Web inline events handlers work and we think it's a great feature to support ... *but*: